“Good Luck!” in Irish

 If you wanted to wish good luck to a group fo people, you’d simply change the phrase to “Go n-éirí libh”, meaning “may you (all) succeed”.
 Another way of saying this is the phrase “Ádh mór ort/oraibh”.

 Watch the video to practice your pronunciation of “Go n-éirí leat” so that you’re comfortable saying it naturally and spontaneously!
-Next, check out our other videos, come along to a Free Workshop, or join a 7-week Introductory course – beidh fáilte romhat!
+Next, check out our other videos, such as how to say “Congratulations!” (if the event turned out well!) or how to ask someone if they enjoyed something.
+For live instruction and practice, you might also like to come along to our next Free Workshop, or join a 7-week Introductory course – beidh fáilte romhat!

 Samplaí Eile / Other Examples: